SUSE-Enceladus/keg/doc/source/commands/keg.rst

 DESCRIPTION
 -----------

-Keg is a tool which helps to create and manage image descriptions suitable for the `KIWI <https://osinside.github.io/kiwi/>`__ appliance builder.
+`Keg` is a tool which helps to create and manage image descriptions suitable for the `KIWI <https://osinside.github.io/kiwi/>`__ appliance builder.
 While `keg` can be used to manage a single image definition the tool provides no considerable advantage in such a use case.
-The primary use case for keg are situations where many image descriptions must be managed and the image descriptions have considerable overlap with respect to content and setup.
+The primary use case for `keg` are situations where many image descriptions must be managed and the image descriptions have considerable overlap with respect to content and setup.

-The key component for Keg is a data structure called `recipes`.
-This data structure is expected to contain all information necessary to create KIWI image descriptions.
-Keg is implemented such that data inheritance is possible to reduce data duplication in the `recipes`.
+`Keg` requires source data called `recipes` which provides all information necessary for `keg` to create KIWI image descriptions.
+See :ref:`recipes_basics` for more information about `recipes`.

-Please find an implementation of an `recipes` with a focus on Public Cloud images here:
+The `recipes` used for generating SUSE Public Cloud image descriptions can be found in the
-`Public Cloud Keg Recipes <https://github.com/SUSE-Enceladus/keg-recipes>`__
+`Public Cloud Keg Recipes <https://github.com/SUSE-Enceladus/keg-recipes>`__ repository.

 .. _keg_options: